harfbuzz/harfbuzz/RELEASING.md

    as well as any REPLACEME changes you made.
 The commit message is simply the release number.
 Eg. "1.4.7"

 8. "make dist" again to get a tarball with your new commit in the ChangeLog.
-Then "make release-files".
-Enter your GPG password.
-This creates a sha256 hash and signs it.
-Check the size of the three resulting files.

 9. Tag the release and sign it: Eg. "git tag -s 1.4.7 -m 1.4.7".
-Enter your GPG password again.
+Enter your GPG password.

 10. Build win32 bundle.
 See [README.mingw.md](README.mingw.md).